MattWay224/TaskMan4u/README.md

 Installation guide:
 make sure that you using python >= v 3.10

-'sudo apt update'
+'''sudo apt update'''
-'sudo apt install sqlite3'
+'''sudo apt install sqlite3'''
-'sudo apt install nginx'
+'''sudo apt install nginx'''
-'sudo apt install docker'
+'''sudo apt install docker'''
-'pip install telebot telebot_calendar'
+'''pip install telebot telebot_calendar'''
-'sudo apt install sqlite3'
+'''sudo apt install sqlite3'''

 Then you can download the acrive of the project and run main.py using following command:

-'python main.py'
+'''python main.py'''

 Development: